skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 This is our third campaign together.
 The other two campaigns are not on-line, although if there is some demand I may post them.
 All of the characters are currently level 5 at the start of this campaign.
-The current active players are Skeeve the Wizard, Eomer the Rogue, Thordek the Fighter, Thu'fir the Blade Lord, and Enoch the Cleric.
+The current active players are Skeeve the Wizard, Eomier the Rogue, Thordek the Fighter, Thu'fir the Blade Lord, and Enoch the Cleric.

 > In most entries, the main text is the "story" that Heather recorded,
 > and boxed off text like this is notes from me about out-of-game